 - Vocabulary – Have your students describe the insects/animals by attributes.
 Sort the insects and animals into two category groups.
 Or classify the objects by the insects/animals that can fly/have wings vs. those that crawl.

-- Functional Communication – Work on initiation, turn taking, requesting for items, making comments, protesting, sharing opinion or asking to be “all done” with an item.
+- Functional Communication – Work on initiation, turn-taking, requesting for items, making comments, protesting, sharing an opinion, or asking to be “all done” with an object.

-How would you use these sensory bin in therapy?
+How would you use this sensory bin in therapy?
 What other spring books or sensory bins have you used?
 I would love to know!!